► V3 Supercharging arrives in London

 What else is new?

-Alongside the infrastructure upgrades, Tesla is also rolling out an OTA update called On-Route Battery Warm-up.
+Alongside the infrastructure upgrades with V3, Tesla is also rolling out an OTA update called On-Route Battery Warm-up.
 Batteries are essentially portable chemical reactions, and their efficiency is sensitive to heat, you see.

 Tesla’s new warm-up feature gets the cells at the exact temperature for charging on the way to the charger, and that means when the car is connected the Supercharger, power transfer is as efficient as possible – right from the start.
 The result?
 More miles for your time stationary.